Links on Android Authority may earn us a commission. Learn more.

 Price and color options

-Well into its golden years, the Fitbit Versa 3 debuted at $229 but you can now find it for much less than $170.
-Even for its age, this price and feature set keep it in contention with its contemporaries from other firms and the Versa 4.
+Well into its golden years, the Fitbit Versa 3 no longer costs the same as it did on its debut.
+You can now find it for much less than $170, and even less if you stumble upon one on a smartwatch deal.
+Even for its age, this price and feature set keeps it in contention with other devices and the Versa 4.

 Fitbit is also pricing the Versa 4 at $229, but it goes on sale far less often than its older sibling.
-At this price, it still undercuts some major rivals from Samsung, Garmin, and Apple.
+At this price, it still undercuts some major rivals, like the Samsung Galaxy Watch 5, Garmin Venu Sq 2, and Apple Watch SE (2022).

 There are no LTE versions of either watch, which remains a curious omission from Fitbit.

 As for colorways, the Fitbit Versa 3’s body is available in black or soft gold, while band colors include navy, pink, and black.
-The Versa 4 has plenty of options, including a graphite case/black band option, a platinum case/Waterfall blue alternative, or a fetching Copper Rose case/Pink Sand or Beet Juice band.
+The Versa 4 has many options, including a graphite case/black band option, a platinum case/Waterfall blue alternative, or a fetching Copper Rose case/Pink Sand or Beet Juice band.
+We think the Versa 4 wins on the aesthetics options front.

 Specs